 Upcycled map floor lamp with denim trim and stand.

-So many other things can be upcycled, from old toys, sports equipment, suitcases, old radios, crates, sails, etc.
+So many other things can be upcycled, from old toys, sports equipment, suitcases, radios, crates, sails, etc.

-The list is endless, the BBC TV program “Money For Nothing” always amazes me with its upcycling creativity from other people’s rubbish.
+The list is endless; the BBC TV program “Money For Nothing” always amazes me with its upcycling creativity from other people’s rubbish.

-Upcycled vintage suitcases with maps for a more updated look.
+We upcycled vintage suitcases with maps for a more updated look.

 How To Start Upcycling